Victoria - 940 Caledonia Avenue

 Questions

 BC Housing and Our Place Society are committed to being good neighbours.
-We will share any updates with neighbours directly, and we welcome all questions and comments.
+We will share updates with neighbours directly, including upcoming neighbourhood integration opportunities with HEARTH residents at Caledonia.
+In the meantime, we welcome all questions and comments: